 The Online Team at Brown's School of Professional Studies (SPS) is responsible for the design, development, delivery, and facilitation of online and blended courses within three program areas at SPS: Executive and Professional, Undergraduate, and Pre-College.
 We believe that effective learning depends on high-quality instructional design – no matter whether in a traditional face-to-face classroom or in an online environment.

 The Course Development Process

-Planning and designing an online course takes considerable time and thought, whether it begins as a face-to-face class or it is constructed from scratch.
-To create the most engaging and effective courses in the most efficient (and even enjoyable!) way possible, Brown faculty partner with one of the University's instructional designers.
+Planning and designing an online course takes considerable time and thought, whether the course begins as a face-to-face class or is constructed from scratch.
+To create the most engaging and effective courses in the most efficient (and even enjoyable!) way possible, Brown faculty partner with an SPS instructional designer (ID).

-To begin the course development process, instructional designers consult with faculty to understand the essence and aims of the course in order to develop clear course learning objectives.
-As course development progresses, faculty and IDs design all assignments, discussions, and activities to support those objectives, using student-centered pedagogical practices and design principles proven most effective for online learning.
+Instructional designers work with faculty to understand the essence and aims of the course in order to develop clear course learning objectives and to design assignments, discussions, and activities that support those objectives using engaging, student-centered, pedagogical practices and design principles proven effective for online learning.

 In the online environment, it is critical that students perceive the active participation of instructors.
 This "instructor presence" is key to encouraging student engagement with course materials, but regular interaction with students requires considerable time management on the part of the instructor.

 Think back to your experience in the FLO course (Facilitating Learning Online).
 How will you adjust your teaching practice to ensure that your students have a phenomenal learning experience?

 What does great online course facilitation look like?
 Your instructional designer will introduce to our basic measure of success using the Online Instructor Teaching Agreement.
 The intent of this agreement is to make clear your responsibilities to fulfill our promises of excellence for our students.

 5. Evaluate & Revise Your Course